TanayaKangude/Javascript/README.md

 28. Implement program to find the factorial of number using recursion.
 29. Implement program to print fibonacci series.
 30. Implement program to print even number using for of.
+31. Implement program to demonstrate the example of setTimeout.
+32. Implement program to demonstrate the example of setInterval.